spevenexe/Halloween-Murder-Party/README.md

 ## How to Create a Conversation

-1. Create a `Dialogu eData` Scriptable Object Asset:
+1. Create a `Dialogue Data` Scriptable Object Asset:

 ![alt text](README-info/createdialoguedata.png)